watsonyanghx/ResNet/README.md

 >
 >   - Finally, the score given by this competition is taken as a measure of generalization ability of the trained model.
 >
-> Note that although there 30k examples in test dataset, the score are judged only by the 10k examples from cifar-10 dataset.

 ### Settings

 * Random split training set into train/eval split.
-* Pad to 36x36 and random crop.
+* Pad and random crop.
 Horizontal flip.
 Per-image whitenting.
 * Momentum optimizer 0.9.
 * Learning rate schedule: 0.1 (40k), 0.01 (60k), 0.001 (>60k).
 * L2 weight decay: 0.002.